junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You should get some rest," she says after a while, moving slowly toward the door.
 "We'll be right outside if you need us."

-Dean nods in silence, then with great effort, he manages to say with a hoarse voice, "Thank you, Ellen.
+Dean nods in silence, then, with great effort, he manages to say with a hoarse voice, "Thank you, Ellen.
 And everyone."

 "Any time," she answers easily.

 The door is closed with a click.

-He can still hear Jo and Ellen's voice briefly as they stand outside his room.
+He can still hear Jo and Ellen's voices briefly as they stand outside his room.

 "We should let him know the bunker needs some more work," Jo says in a whisper.
 "Fixing the front door and sigils, for one.
 There might still be more demons coming up."

-"We can handle that."
-Ellen answers.
+"We can handle that," Ellen answers.
 "He's where he's most needed.
 Don't bother him now.
 Good thing ghosts don't need to sleep."

 They might move farther away from his door or lower their voices even more.
-The whispers turn to unintelligible, then blends into the white noise of the bunker.
+The whispers turn to unintelligible, then blend into the white noise of the bunker.

 The room falls quiet.